misingnoglic/misingnoglic.github.io/_posts/2018-09-19-python-for-java-programmers-p3.markdown

 Now imagine you had a list of people you wanted to hire, but didn't have room for.
 You have now a list of `potential_employees`, and whenever you have room to hire someone, you want to hire the person who's been waiting the longest.
 You could do `potential_employees.pop(0)` to remove them from potential_employees, and then add them to `employees`!
 That's a much better example!
 If you use a list in the `Last In First Out` (LIFO) model, it's called a `Stack`, and the list is used in the `First in First Out` (FIFO) model, it's called a Queue.
 These are good CS words to know, if you aren't already familiar.

+### range(stop)

+`range()` is a function that returns an "range object", which is kind of like a list that isn't evaluated until you actually need the item you're asking from it.

+`range(stop)` will return an iterator from 0 up until the stop number.
+Just like list indexing, you can also give it a start, and a skip.
+For convenience I'll convert them to lists, but when you use them you mostly won't have to:

+{% highlight python %}
+>>> list(range(5))
+[0, 1, 2, 3, 4]
+>>> list(range(1, 5))
+[1, 2, 3, 4]
+>>> list(range(20, 100, 5))
+[20, 25, 30, 35, 40, 45, 50, 55, 60, 65, 70, 75, 80, 85, 90, 95]
+>>> list(range(10,0,-1))
+[10, 9, 8, 7, 6, 5, 4, 3, 2, 1]
+{% endhighlight %}

+If you give range() one parameter, it will return the range object from 0 until the parameter (not including the parameter).
+If you give it two parameters, it will return an object starting from the first parameter up to the second parameter.
+If you give it three parameters, it will use the third one as a `skip`, so it will skip by that number for each entry.
+So `range(1, 5)` will give the numbers `[1, 2, 3, 4]`, and `range(20, 100, 5)` will give all the numbers from 20 up to 100, skipping by 5 every time.

+If you don't convert it into a list, a range object will just show you this:

+{% highlight python %}
+>>> x = range(100)
+>>> print(x)
+range(0, 100)
+{% endhighlight %}

+So it hasn't actually computed anything.
+So why did the creators of Python decide to make range lazy?
+Let's say you wanted to do something for every number from 0 to a billion.
+If range() wasn't lazy, it would have to store each item from 0 to a billion in a list somewhere in memory, which would be highly inefficient.
+It's much easier to just not get the number until you need it, and then convert it into a list if you really need it as a list.

+(Note, in the 2.x version of Python, range() returned a list, and you needed to use xrange() to return a range object).

 ### remove(item)

 nums.remove(item) will remove the first instance of `item` from `nums`.
 This is fairly self explanatory.